pateriyadeepali/Docker_WebSraper_Project/README.md

 #### Step 1.
 Go inside the folder where the Dockerfile is located.
 #### Step 2.
 Run the following command in the project directory

-bash
-docker build -t scraper-app .
+- docker build -t scraper-app .

-- This command builds the Docker image once this finishes, Docker will package up everything- Node.js for scraping, Python for serving.
+->This command builds the Docker image once this finishes, Docker will package up everything- Node.js for scraping, Python for serving.

 ---